Breakout-X/VHS/docs/index.md

 ------------
 THIS SITE IS NOT OPEN SOURCE.
-I'm still trying to figure out how to get GitHub to stop saving it's open source it's under All Rights Reserved.
+I'm still trying to figure out how to get GitHub to stop saying it's open source it's under All Rights Reserved.